Harold-Anderson/d1-pages-svelte-test/README.md

 Please note https://developers.cloudflare.com/d1/examples/d1-and-sveltekit/

-Please note that you cannot do development against a remote D1 database using Cloudflare Pages.
+Please note that you [cannot do development](https://developers.cloudflare.com/d1/build-with-d1/local-development/) against a remote D1 database using Cloudflare Pages.
 You must use a local database for development.

 ## Create a local D1 database

+I use pnpm because it is faster and more flexible.  ``pnpm exec wrangler`` will run the locally installed version of wrangler, rather than the globally installed wrangler.

 `` pnpm exec wrangler d1 execute sveltedb --local --command="CREATE TABLE IF NOT EXISTS users (id INTEGER PRIMARY KEY, name TEXT, email TEXT);" ``

 ``